Shutterstock / VL-PhotoPro

 Researchers have taken compromised servers out of circulation on a large scale.
 To do this, they utilised the peculiarities of a widespread internet protocol and beat the attackers at their own game.

 The researchers used this mechanism to identify compromised systems.
-They sent a total of 52 such public keys, which are known from previous attacks by groups such as «teamtnt», «mozi» or «fritzfrog», to all ssH servers connected to the internet.
+They sent a total of 52 such public keys, which are known from previous attacks by groups such as «teamtnt», «mozi» or «fritzfrog», to all SSH servers connected to the internet.
 If one of these servers responds with a challenge to one of the keys, it is clear that attackers have installed their own key on the system - the server has been compromised.

 In total, the scans uncovered more than 16,000 compromised servers at hosting suppliers, companies and research institutions, many of which were linked to known malware infrastructure.
-After affected network operators were informed of the infection, the number of compromised hosts dropped significantly, as follow-up investigations showed.
+After affected network operators were informed about the infection, the number of compromised hosts dropped significantly, as follow-up investigations showed.

 Spectrum of Science